Many of us are now forced to work from home and often away from ergonomically designed offices and workstations.

 - As you are not going into work, why not use the traveling time that you have saved to get yourself fitter?
 Use that extra 30-45 minutes you now have to get yourself into a regular exercise regime.
 This will have the benefit of you feeling better, working more productively and efficiently, losing weight, having less mental and health issues and feeling much more alive!
 Do something good for yourself and give your body back some of the life that it yearns for.

 - Exercising and stretching first thing in the morning are a great way to start the day – and is something you can build on throughout the day.
 Go for a long walk, jog or bike ride.
 In these times with so much doom and gloom around, staying physically and mentally fit is VITAL.
 Better still – make exercising a habit.

-At MD Health and Active Health Solutions, we can design and give you a specific program of exercises that are designed for you to keep you fit, active and healthy.
+At MD Health, we can design and give you a specific program of exercises that are designed for you to keep you fit, active and healthy.
 What is great though, is that these programs can all be done over the internet via Telehealth, so you do not need to leave home.

-If you would like more information or have any questions about what’s the best way to set up your home work desk please comment below!
+If you want more information or have any questions about exercise: